vikunalabs/analysis/hyperlinks-management-platform/others/workflows.md

 | **1.
 Initiation** | User clicks "Logout". | 1.
 Send `POST /auth/logout`.<br>2.
 Include the `X-CSRF-TOKEN` header. | 1. **Validate the CSRF token.**<br>2.
 Extract the Refresh Token JWT from the cookie to identify the session (`sid` and `jti`).<br>3. **Delete the session record** from the database using the `jti` or `sid`, instantly revoking the Refresh Token and invalidating all associated CSRF tokens.<br>4. **Response:** Clear the `access_token` and `refresh_token` cookies (by setting them to expire immediately).
 Respond `200 OK`. |
 | **2.
 Cleanup** | Logout request succeeds. | 1.
 Receive `200` response.<br>2. **Clear the local auth state:** Set `isAuthenticated: false`, `user: null`.<br>3. **Clear the authenticated CSRF token** from memory.<br>4.
 Redirect the user to the login page. | (Process is complete) |

-This concludes the detailed workflow documentation for the core authentication processes.
-The workflows for "Forgot Password" and "Reset Password" would follow a similar pattern to "Registration" and "Email Confirmation," involving pre-flight CSRF tokens, state-changing POST requests, email generation, and token invalidation.

-You are absolutely right.
-The Google authentication workflow is a critical part of the architecture and deserves its own detailed breakdown.
-Thank you for pointing out the omission.

-Here is the detailed workflow for Google Authentication.

 ---

 ### **Workflow 5: Google Federation (OAuth2 Login)**